jairodriguez/googleSheetSyncToSupabase/README.md

 ## Note

 This script uses the `onEdit` simple trigger from Google Apps Script, which means it will only run when a user manually changes a cell.
-It will not run when a cell's value changes due to a formula or due to an API call.
+It will not run when a cell's value changes due to a formula or due to an API call, however with the time trigger it will sync all changes even when made by an API call.